How to Win a WSOP Main Event Seat via Satellite

 This dynamic makes these steps tourneys the perfect environment for blind stealing.
 When the other players tighten up, you loosen up and exploit them.
 You must be looking to steal frequently.

-You should be able to win these tournaments with or without cards just by looking for the right opportunities.
-Here is an example of solid steal attempts where you do not even need a hand:
+You can win Steps tournaments with or without cards just by looking for the right opportunities.
+Here's an example of solid steal attempts where you don't even need a hand:

 You are playing a Step 4 tournament.
 There are five players left.
-Blinds are $250/$500 with a $25 ante.
-The player under the gun has $600 chips and folds.
-You are next on the button.
+Blinds are 250/500 with a 25 ante.
+The player under the gun has 600 chips and folds.
+You're next on the button.